Summary

 # x and y must be numeric vectors

 Like other functions, if there are NAs, you get NA as the result.
-But if you specify use only the complete observations, then it will give you correlation using the non-missing data.
+But if you specify use = "complete.obs", then it will give you correlation using the non-missing data.

 cor(y1980, y1985, use = "complete.obs")